fastly/pushpin/README.md

 ./pushpin
 ```

 By default, Pushpin listens on port 7999 and requests are handled by its internal test handler.
-You can confirm Pushpin is working by browsing to `http://localhost:7999/`.
-Next, you should modify Pushpin's `routes` file to route requests to your backend web server.
+You can confirm the server is working by browsing to `http://localhost:7999/`.
+Next, you should modify the `routes` config file to route requests to your backend webserver.
 See [Configuration](http://pushpin.org/docs/#configuration).

 Scalability
 -----------